A new set of tools for goodness-of-fit validation: More real data examples

 Consider the open book /closed book examination data set in Mardia, Kent \& Bibby (1979) pp. 3--4, which gives the marks of a group of \emph{n} = 88 students in Mechanics, Vectors, Algebra, Analysis, and Statistics.
 The marks in Statistics, Vectors and Analysis were analyzed in Ducharme \& Lafaye de Micheaux (2020) who rejected a trivariate multinormal distribution.
 Here we revisit the marks for Analysis.

-For this data set, we have $\tilde\beta_1=\bar{X}=346.7$ and $\tilde\beta_2= S = 14.84$.
+For this data set, we have $\tilde\beta_1=\bar{X}=46.68$ and $\tilde\beta_2= S = 14.76$.
 We have applied the test based on $\mathcal{P}_{\tilde{Q}(\alpha)}(\tilde{\beta})$ with $S(n)=4$ and $\alpha=0.05$.
-The observed value of $\mathcal{T}_{n}$ is 5.15, leading to $\tilde{Q}(\alpha) $ = 31 with $\mathcal{P}_{\tilde{Q}(\alpha)}(\tilde{\beta})$ = 155.12, to be compared to a $5\%$ critical level of 10.44, interpolated from Table \ref{Tab5} in Appendix B. Thus we reject the null hypothesis of Gaussianity at the $5\%$ level.
+The observed value of $\mathcal{T}_{n}$ is 5.15, leading to $\tilde{Q}(\alpha) $ = 31 with $\mathcal{P}_{\tilde{Q}(\alpha)}(\tilde{\beta})$ = 155.12, to be compared to a $5\%$ critical level of 10.44, interpolated from Table \ref{Tab5} in Appendix~B. Thus we reject the null hypothesis of Gaussianity at the $5\%$ level.
 The $p-$values for AD, SW, BCMR are 0.0001 for AD, 0.0001 for SW and 0.001 for BCMR.
 Thus these tests also reject the Gaussian model at level $5\%$.

-On the B plot of Figure \ref{fig:bar display Open/closed book}, the left tail of the distribution seems heavier than the Gaussian, while the right one could be thinner, thus indicating some asymmetry to the right of the distribution with less mass at the centre.
-We find, for $S(n)=4$, $\ell(88,0.05; \{ 1,2,3 \}) = -2.21$, $\ell(88,0.05; \{ 29,30,31 \})$ = $-1.92$ and, for similar reasons as in Section 3.5, the slightly decentred (to the left) $u(88,0.05; \{ 12,...,18 \}) = 2.21$.
-After drawing the related acceptance regions, we can observe that, in all regions, at least one bar goes beyond these acceptance regions, thus more formally supporting the above claims.
-Note that in Figure \ref{fig:bar display Open/closed book} and subsequent similar figures in the present appendix, the $\ell(n,\alpha; \{ r,,,,s \})$ and $u(n,\alpha; \{ r,...s \})$ for $S(n)=6$ have been recomputed.
+On the B-plot of Figure \ref{fig:bar display Open/closed book}, the left tail of the distribution seems heavier than the Gaussian, while the right one could be thinner, thus indicating some asymmetry to the right of the distribution with less mass at the centre.
+We find for $S(n)=4$, $\ell(88,0.05; \{ 1,2,3 \}) = -2.21$, $\ell(88,0.05; \{ 29,30,31 \})$ = $-1.92$ and, for similar reasons as in Section 3.5, the slightly decentred (to the left) $u(88,0.05; \{ 12,\ldots,18 \}) = 2.21$.
+After drawing the related acceptance regions, we can observe that, in all regions, at least one bar goes beyond these acceptance regions, thus supporting the above claims.